 What’s the Difference?

-The basic difference between a manual and automatic transmission are the ways that the cars shift gears.
+The basic difference between a manual and automatic transmission is the ways that the cars shift gears.

 When you’re using a manual transmission, you’re the one who is telling the vehicle when to switch gears.
 You use a clutch and the gas pedals to signal when it’s time to shift upward or downward.
 An automatic transmission does this process for you, usually using a computer to detect when the changes need to be made.